fbeline/rooster/README.md

 #Installation
 1) Download and install [rebar3](https://www.rebar3.org/)

+2) Create an application using rebar

-2) Edit the file **rebar.config** and add the following lines inside deps:
+3) Edit the file **rebar.config** and add the following lines inside deps:

 	{deps, [
 	        ...
 	        {rooster, ".*", {git, "git://github.com/FelipeBB/rooster.git", {branch, "master"}}}
 	       ]}.

-3) Run the command: rebar3 compile
+4) Run the command: rebar3 compile

 That is it, we are ready to move foward.

+#Running the server

+Create a module similar to the following one:

+	-module(app).
+	-include_lib("rooster/include/rooster.hrl").

+	-export([start/0]).

+	start() ->
+		Options = #config{port=8080,
+				  routes=[route_example], % implemented routes
+				  middlewares=[], % implemented middlewares
+				  resp_headers=[{"access-control-allow-methods", "*"},
+				                {"access-control-allow-headers", "*"},
+				                {"access-control-allow-origin", "*"}]},
+		rooster:start_server(Options).

+This module will be responsible for starting the server.
+The **#config** record is used to configure the server port, the response headers and also the implemented routes and middlewares that the framework should handle.
+With this module created just run the following command in the terminal and your server should start.

+	erl \
+	    -pa ebin _build/default/lib/*/ebin \
+	    -boot start_sasl \
+	    -s app \
+	    -s reloader

+if you see something like it`rooster listening on port 8080`, then everything is fine.

 #Route example
 Simple route example.